vhoulbreque/dafter-loader/index.md

 ### Ancient times

 Before dafter, you used to spend several hours finding the right dataset that you needed.
 Sometimes, it's after several days that you found it.
-And when you finally did find it, you noticed that the header of the first csv file had a missing header and that the extension was wrong..
+And when you finally did find it, you noticed that the header of the first csv file was missing and that the extension was wrong..
 It was a nightmare.

 ### Now